Dental Grants in Iowa

 However, Medicare Plan A and B may cover admittance and prescription medication costs in cases of hospitalization for dental procedures.
 Seniors have access to other prescription assistance programs besides Medicare.
 Medicare Advantage Plan is the best plan for dental coverage.
 It comes at an extra fee for coinsurance and has a limit on the dental benefit amount.

-The I-Smile Silver is a program that connects seniors to different dental providers offering preventive treatments like cleanings, fillings, decays, etc., to reduce cases of minor dental problems advancing to dental emergencies.
+I-Smile Silver Program: The I-Smile Silver is a program that connects seniors to different dental providers offering preventive treatments like cleanings, fillings, decays, etc., to reduce cases of minor dental problems advancing to dental emergencies.
 No or reduced-cost services are provided to financially challenged older adults.

-The program is of a group of volunteer dentists who have committed their skills and time to serve seniors above 65 and provide them with free dental services they couldn’t afford.
+Donated Dental Services: The program is of a group of volunteer dentists who have committed their skills and time to serve seniors above 65 and provide them with free dental services they couldn’t afford.

-The Iowa Veteran Trust Fund is a trust fund to assist veterans, their spouses, and their families in meeting their basic needs and medical expenses.
+The Iowa Veteran Trust Funds: The Iowa Veteran Trust Fund is a trust fund to assist veterans, their spouses, and their families in meeting their basic needs and medical expenses.
 Senior veterans with liquid assets worth less than $15,000 and an income below 200% of poverty guidelines qualify for this trust fund.
-To calculate your poverty level, you can utilize the Iowa Federal Poverty Level Calculator that has been updated for 2023.
+To calculate your poverty level, you can use the Federal Poverty Level Calculator.

 Financial Assistance